afo/dataXprague/README.md

 git clone https://github.com/afo/dataXprague/
 ```

-Every time the repository is updated, to get the most recent version, `cd` to the cloned `dataXhkbu` folder and run:
+Every time the repository is updated, to get the most recent version, `cd` to the cloned `dataXprague` folder and run:

 ```bash
 git pull